karimarttila/clojure/clj-ring-cljs-reagent-demo/simple-server/README.md

 There are scripts in [dynamodb](https://github.com/karimarttila/clojure/tree/master/clj-ring-cljs-reagent-demo/simple-server/docker/dynamodb) directory to create/describe/delete tables needed running Clojure Simple Server using ```local-dynamodb``` profile (which uses DynamoDB local Docker version).

+## New Development Profile: local-dynamodb

+As explained in the